Opinion | Liz Cheney nails the truth about ‘the Putin wing of the GOP’

 That’s the Rubicon that most Republicans will still not cross.

-There may not be a sizable “Putin wing” in the GOP in the sense of overt alignment with the Russian dictator.
-But Cheney is right: The party’s leader himself makes up the GOP’s “Putin wing,” and this has done nothing to disqualify him as the frontrunner for the 2024 GOP presidential nomination.
+There might not be a sizable “Putin wing” in the GOP in the sense of overt alignment with the Russian dictator.
+But Cheney is right: The party’s leader himself makes up the GOP’s “Putin wing,” and this has done nothing to disqualify him as the front-runner for the 2024 GOP presidential nomination.
 Until Republicans fully repudiate this, Cheney’s charge squarely hits home.